JamieBoeing/unit_2_project/README.md

         npm run dev

     The api will be available at http://localhost:3000

+* to start the program without using the dev mode type

+    npm run start

 # API-Documentation
 ## User Routes